Sakorona/SDVMods/ClimatesOfFerngill/README.md

  - 'Use12HourTime' - Tells it whether or not to use 12hour time or not in displays.
 Defaults to false.

  - 'BadMoonRising' - Chance of a blood moon on a full moon.
 Default: .004 (.4%).
 Valid Range is 0 to 1.

+ - 'EclipseOn' - Whether or not the eclipse is enabled.
+Defaults to on.
+(NOTE: Will not trigger until at least Spring 2, and must be a full moon.)

+ - 'EclipseChance' - The chance of an eclipse every full moon.
+Defaults to 1.5%.

+ - 'SpawnMonsters' - Controls if monsters spawn on your wilderness farm.
+Default: on

+ - 'SpawnMonstersAllFarms' - Controls if monsters spawn on all farms.
+Default: off